-Geographical location: Bordered by the Rhine on the west and the protective Oden Forest on the east, the Hessische Bergstrasse extends from Darmstadt to just north of Heidelberg.
-The region also boasts a small "island of wine" near Gross-Umstadt on the eastern outskirts of Frankfurt.
+Geographical location: Bordered by the Rhine on the west and the protective Oden Forest on the east, the Hessische Bergstraße extends from Darmstadt to just north of Heidelberg.
+The region also boasts a small "island of wine" near Groß-Umstadt on the eastern outskirts of Frankfurt.

-Marketing: Well over half of the region's wine-growers deliver their grapes to the regional cooperative cellars in Heppenheim.
+Marketing: More than half of the region's wine-growers deliver their grapes to the regional cooperative cellars in Heppenheim.
 The State Wine Domain in Bensheim is the region's largest vineyard owner.
-Given the small size of the region, Bergstrasse wines are scarce and almost without exception consumed locally.
+Given the small size of the region, Bergstraße wines are scarce and mostly consumed by its locals only.

-Signposted routes through wine country: The route B-3 (driving) traverses the length of the Bergstrasse.
-The Bergsträsser Weinlagenweg (hiking) is a marked path through the vineyards from Zwingenberg to Heppenheim.
+Signposted routes through wine country: The route B-3 (driving) traverses the length of the Bergstraße.
+The Bergsträßer Weinlagenweg (hiking) is a marked path through the vineyards from Zwingenberg to Heppenheim.